 We're sure that you've heard of an air-fryer or you have one because these fryers have become popular; they are said to be healthy and a guilt-free way if you love fried foods.
 Manufacturers of air fryers promote their products as a healthier alternative to traditional deep-fat frying.
 Frozen potato products, such as french fries account for 40% of all potato consumption in the United States.
 Compared to deep-fried foods, air-fried foods have a reduced fat level, which indicates they may be healthier.

 An air fryer is a countertop convection oven with a turbocharger.
 By using just hot air and little or no oil in its design, Philips Electronics Company claims to be able to replicate deep-frying.
 Frozen chicken wings, roasted veggies, and just-baked cookies are good candidates for the air fryer.

-Air-frying has indeed become more prevalent in recent years.
-However, many individuals are suspicious about its supposed health advantages and are worried about its toxicity and cancer-causing potential.
+Air frying has indeed become more prevalent in recent years.
+However, many individuals are suspicious of its supposed health advantages and are worried about its toxicity and cancer-causing potential.
 So let's compare the difference between an air fryer to other cooking methods and see its advantages and disadvantages.

 Air frying vs. other forms of cooking

-For example, cooking fish in an air fryer rather than a conventional oven may reduce the quantity of polyunsaturated fatty acids in the fish, which may raise the number of inflammatory chemicals.
+For example, cooking fish in an air fryer rather than a conventional oven may reduce the quantity of polyunsaturated fatty acids in the fish, raising the number of inflammatory chemicals.
 The air fryer's high heat might potentially speed up these processes.
 The fat oxidation process when fish is air-fried can be reduced by adding anti-inflammatory herbs to the fish.